 Active boutique investment managers have consistently outperformed both their non-boutique peers and their benchmarks over the past 20 years, according to research.

-, a study by asset management company Affiliated Managers Group (AMG) that evaluated the performance of boutique investment management firms, found in many cases boutique firms were outperforming others by “a wide margin”.
+The Boutique Premium, a study by asset management company Affiliated Managers Group (AMG) that evaluated the performance of boutique investment management firms, found in many cases boutique firms were outperforming others by “a wide margin”.

 AMG, which invests in an affiliate network of firms which are themselves boutiques, says that the average boutique outperformed the average non-boutique in nine of 11 equity product categories over the past 20 years by an average annual 51 basis points.